The story at your your fingertips in a few

 THE SCIENCE Of ALCHYMY is a short treaty in which Sapere Aude defines alchemy in clear terms.
 Sapere Aude is a pseudonym of William Wynn Westcott, one of the founders of the Golden Dawn.
 The early Golden Dawn had a distinct alchemical curriculum, reminiscent of the Gold und Rozenkreuz.
 Westcott proposes that Alchemy has two aspects: the simply material, and the religious.
 The dogma that Alchemy was only a form of chemistry, is untenable by anyone who has read the works of its chief professors.
 The doctrine that Alchemy was religion only, and that its chemical references were all blinds, is equally untenable in the face of history.
 This book is as much true today as it was at the time of its original publication in 1893.

 THE PARACHEMISTRY COLLECTION of Dr. Schein gives a unique insight into the teachings of the Paracelsus College of the 1970s.
-The book reads like a manual on the subject of Alchemy and in part is a historical record of the Paracelsus Research Society and Paralab.
-The laboratory section includes detailed instructions on a wide range of relevant techniques and operations that are relevant to the spagyric art.
+The book in part reads like a manual on the subject of Alchemy and in part is a historical record of the Paracelsus Research Society and Paralab.
+The laboratory section includes detailed instructions on a wide range of techniques and operations that are relevant to the spagyric art.

 Troubadours, Bards, Storytellers,